How to buy property in Greece

 Make sure that you’re completely up on the process of how to buy property in Greece, from how properties are valued through to the extra costs you need to factor in.

-Most of us want to buy a property that makes a little money in capital appreciation, but working out how much prices are rising and falling and where offers the best returns is not as straightforward as in the UK.
-Prices in Greece have dropped by around 40 percent from the peak of the market in 2007, but are beginning to pick up again in the main tourist hotspots.
+Most of us want to buy a property that makes a little money in capital appreciation.
+But working out how much prices are rising and falling and where offers the best returns is not as straightforward as in the UK.
+Prices in Greece have dropped by around 40% from the peak of the market in 2007, but are beginning to pick up again in the main tourist hotspots.

 As in many countries with a Mediterranean coast, property on islands tends to be more expensive than on the mainland.
 The Royal Institution of Chartered Surveyors has members in Greece, some of whom offer independent surveys of local prices, and can be found via the RICS website.

-Money is a serious business in Greece these day.
 Needing to pay off its international creditors, the Greek government has imposed new taxes on everything from getting an internet connection to buying a cappuccino in your local café, and has clamped down seriously on tax avoidance.
 The rules are complicated and can vary even between islands.
 There are also various capital controls left over from the 2015 crisis that may affect a purchase or sale of Greek property and how you organise your funds.
-There are penalties if you fail to pay a tax – and as a foreign buyer, you can expect no mercy if you get it wrong.
-You need to find a lawyer or accountant who will be up to date with the new tax rules on the island or region where you are buying.
+Likewise, there are penalties if you fail to pay a tax.
+Find a lawyer or accountant who will be up to date with the new tax rules on the island or region where you are buying.

 For example, the age of the property can make a big difference.
 On homes less than ten years old, you must pay VAT, so most buyers opt for either off plan or older homes, neither of which have VAT added.

 Find this information helpful?
 Share with your friends

 The Greece Buying Guide takes you through each stage of the property buying process.The guide will help you to: